 - In one episode of Burn Notice, Michael and co. capture a member of The Mafiya, and in order to get information out of him, Michael pretends to be a fellow captive.
-Michael picks a fight with the captive, accusing the other guy of being a snitch, and then proceeds to use a fighting style that someone with a background in The Mafiya would know in order to sell his cover identity.
-Michael wins, and the gangster takes something of a Defeat Means Friendship attitude afterward, including completely buying the idea that Michael is a fellow member that he just never met instead of an outsider trying to get information.
+Michael picks a fight with the captive, accusing the other guy of being a snitch, and then proceeds to use a Russian fighting style to help sell his cover identity.
+Michael wins, and the gangster takes something of a Defeat Means Friendship attitude afterward, including completely buying the idea that Michael is a fellow member from another section of The Syndicate instead of an outsider trying to get information.

 - In an episode of Arrested Development, Tobias gets permission to go undercover as a prisoner in order to get background for an acting role, and so he get the full experience, the film loving warden (played by James Lipton) "thoughtfully" puts Tobias in a cell with a violent inmate known as White Power Bill who is sort of "in charge" of the place.
-Things don't seem to be going well for the effiminate and wimply Tobias until he accidentally does a Breaking Speech on White Power Bill and drives him to suicide.
+Things don't seem to be going well for the effiminate and wimply Tobias until he accidentally does a Breaking Speech on White Power Bill by psychoanalysing him, resulting in Bill getting driven to suicide.
 After that, Tobias becomes the head of a prison gang calling themselves Friends of Dorothy.

 - In a late episode of Soap Jodie and Maggie track his Baby Mama and daughter to a kung fu castle somewhere in California.
 He watches two men fight, one of whom is a giant guy (the same actor who fights Indiana Jones in Raiders before he gets killed by the plane propeller).
 After the big guy wins his fight, it's Jodie's turn with him.
 It isn't explicitly stated that he has to beat him to get in, but it's strongly implied.
 Jodie manages to beat the big guy with a Vulcan nerve pinch.